morganpizzini/AspNetCore.Docs.it-it/aspnetcore/blazor/components/css-isolation.md

 ### <a name="disable-automatic-bundling"></a><span data-ttu-id="a300b-159">Disabilitare la creazione automatica di bundle</span><span class="sxs-lookup"><span data-stu-id="a300b-159">Disable automatic bundling</span></span>

-<span data-ttu-id="a300b-160">Per rifiutare esplicitamente la modalità di :::no-loc(Blazor)::: pubblicazione e caricamento dei file con ambito in fase di esecuzione, utilizzare la `DisableScopedCssBundling` Proprietà.</span><span class="sxs-lookup"><span data-stu-id="a300b-160">To opt out of how :::no-loc(Blazor)::: publishes and loads scoped files at runtime, use the `DisableScopedCssBundling` property.</span></span> <span data-ttu-id="a300b-161">Quando si usa questa proprietà, altri strumenti o processi sono responsabili dell'acquisizione dei file CSS isolati dalla `obj` Directory e della pubblicazione e del caricamento in fase di esecuzione:</span><span class="sxs-lookup"><span data-stu-id="a300b-161">When using this property, it means other tools or processes are responsible for taking the isolated CSS files from the `obj` directory and publishing and loading them at runtime:</span></span>
+<span data-ttu-id="a300b-160">Per rifiutare esplicitamente la modalità di Blazor pubblicazione e caricamento dei file con ambito in fase di esecuzione, utilizzare la `DisableScopedCssBundling` Proprietà.</span><span class="sxs-lookup"><span data-stu-id="a300b-160">To opt out of how Blazor publishes and loads scoped files at runtime, use the `DisableScopedCssBundling` property.</span></span> <span data-ttu-id="a300b-161">Quando si usa questa proprietà, altri strumenti o processi sono responsabili dell'acquisizione dei file CSS isolati dalla `obj` Directory e della pubblicazione e del caricamento in fase di esecuzione:</span><span class="sxs-lookup"><span data-stu-id="a300b-161">When using this property, it means other tools or processes are responsible for taking the isolated CSS files from the `obj` directory and publishing and loading them at runtime:</span></span>

 ```xml
 <PropertyGroup>